The UK Education System

 In the UK, it is a requirement that children attend school from the age of 4 to 16.
 “Education” is actually compulsory to age 18, though these final two years can be academic or vocational.
 The National Curriculum of England and Wales is a programme of Secondary Education which all schools follow.

 State Schools (also known as Comprehensive schools)

 State schools are government-funded and therefore free.
 All children living in the UK are entitled to full-time, state school education from the age of 4 to 18.
 Children start full-time education in a primary school from the September after their 4th birthday.
 Some Primary schools have a Nursery class attached, offering 15 hours of free childcare per week to children aged 2 ½ – 4.
-After primary school, at age 11, children progress to a secondary school where they stay until 16.
+After primary school, at age 11, children progress to a secondary education where they stay until 16.
 Some state schools have a sixth form for 16-18 year olds, or you can study at a state-funded Sixth Form College.

 State schools vary in performance and quality of education.
 All state schools are assessed by education inspectors on a regular basis and you can find the school’s inspection report online.

 Some schools are judged as “outstanding”, some “good” and others are satisfactory or below standard.

 You can also look at National League Tables which compare the performance of UK state secondary schools.
 A top-performing state school will most likely be over-subscribed, so do your research early in case you need to put your child on a waiting list.

 These are highly selective state secondary schools with a strong emphasis on academic achievement, so you will generally find them at the top of the league tables.
 Your child will need to pass an entrance exam called the 11+ in order to gain a place.
 Competition for places is high and children start preparing early for the entrance tests.
 Some grammar schools offer a late transfer test called the 12+ or the 13+.